humanlyhuman/torzu/README.md

 It is written in C++ with portability in mind and runs on Linux and Windows
 </h4>

+## Fake websites

+A lot of fake Torzu websites have popped up.
+These are not mine. **This project will not have a clearnet website for the foreseeable future!**
+I highly advice against downloading anything from these websites, specially if their intention is clearly to make money through advertisements.

 ## Limited public development

 I feel like working publicly on this has taken away the fun.
 You may not understand, but it's quite stressful to have the public eye on a project.